AdobeDocs/experience-platform.en/help/destinations/ui/export-arrays-calculated-fields.md

 >[!AVAILABILITY]
 >
->The functionality to export arrays through calculated fields is generally available.
+>The functionality to export arrays to cloud storage destinations is generally available.

-Learn how to export arrays through calculated fields from Real-Time CDP to [cloud storage destinations](/help/destinations/catalog/cloud-storage/overview.md) as strings.
-Read this document to understand the use cases enabled by this functionality.
+Learn how to export arrays from Real-Time CDP to [cloud storage destinations](/help/destinations/catalog/cloud-storage/overview.md).
+Read this document to understand the export workflow, the use cases enabled by this functionality, and known limitations.

+Arrays must currently be exported as strings, using the ``

+To export arrays, unless you are exporting individual elements of an array, you must use the calculated fields functionality in the mapping step of the export workflow.

 Get extensive information about calculated fields - what these are and why they matter.
 Read the pages linked below for an introduction to calculated fields in Data Prep and more information about all the available functions: